 St. Germain, a Berkshire favorite known for his popular and acclaimed plays Freud’s Last Session, Typhoid Mary, Dancing Lessons and Camping With Henry and Tom at nearby Barrington Stage Company, will see his poignant new comedy, Dad, produced by Great Barrington Public Theater.
 Another company is expected to premiere the play at a future date, but the GBPT production will be the first time it plays before an audience.
 St. Germain will be on campus.

-The cast features Broadway’s Larry Bryggman (Proof, “As the World Turns”), Mark H. Dold (also a BSC associate artist acclaimed for Harry Clarke, Freud’s Last Session, The Glass Menagerie and Breaking the Code), Peggy Pharr Wilson and David Smilow.
+Larry Bryggman (Proof, “As the World Turns”) was to play the title role, but director Frangione took over the part.
+The cast includes Mark H. Dold (also a BSC associate artist acclaimed for Harry Clarke, Freud’s Last Session, The Glass Menagerie and Breaking the Code), Peggy Pharr Wilson and David Smilow.

 Performances play Daniel Art Center’s mainstage McConnell Theater June 24-July 3.